Ismuai/swmmReact_basic_example/README.md

 ## React

 React (https://reactjs.org/) is an amazingly easy and fun programming system based upon JavaScript.
-React allows you to create websites incredbly quickly, and really one of the best ways to get acquanted with it is 'create-react-app'.
+React allows you to create websites incredibly quickly, and really one of the best ways to get acquanted with it is 'create-react-app'.
 Once you are done with this tutorial, it would be a good idea to check out how easy it is to use create-react-app to make simple (or complex) web apps.
 There are no puns in this section.